-Conventional home loans are typically loans that are not guaranteed or insured by the federal government.
+Conventional home loans in Kansas City are typically loans that are not guaranteed or insured by the federal government.
 This means that the lenders have no guarantees when the borrower fail to repay the loan.

 As such, most lenders usually require borrowers to make a minimum of 20 percent down payment on the property.
 If you make less than 20-percent down payment, you’ll need to pay for private mortgage insurance (PMI).